Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **`EmoteLifecycleManager`:**

-   -  Manages the lifecycle of client-defined Session Scopes (`EmoteScope`s) and the underlying `EmoteFetchRequest`s.
+   -  Manages the lifecycle of `EmoteFetchRequest`s based on the needs of active `RoomSubscription`s.
-   -  Stores the state for each scope (`EmoteScopeState`), including associated rooms and requested emote context keys.
-   -  Tracks which rooms are associated with which scopes (`roomToScopeId`).
+   -  Tracks which `RoomSubscription`s require which `EmoteFetchRequest`s (via their derived `emoteContextKey`).
-   -  Reference counts unique `EmoteFetchRequest`s (via their derived `emoteContextKey`) using `emoteContextRefCounts`.
+   -  Reference counts unique `emoteContextKey`s across all active `RoomSubscription`s.
-   -  Triggers `EmoteManager.subscribeToEmoteSource` / `unsubscribeFromEmoteSource` based on ref counts.
+   -  Triggers `EmoteManager.subscribeToEmoteSource` / `unsubscribeFromEmoteSource` based on ref counts going from 0 to 1 or 1 to 0.
-   -  Handles client messages routed via `ClientMessageHandler`.
+   -  Handles `addEmoteSourceToRoom` messages routed via `ClientMessageHandler`.
-   -  Handles cleanup via `disassociateRoom` (called by `ClientSubscriptionManager`).
+   -  Handles cleanup via `removeEmoteSourcesForRoom` (called by `ClientSubscriptionManager` when a `RoomSubscription` is destroyed).
-   -  Provides lookup for emote context keys associated with a scope (`getEmoteContextKeysForScope`), used by `MessageProcessorService`.
+   -  Provides lookup for emote context keys needed for a specific room (`getEmoteContextKeysForRoom`), used by `MessageProcessorService`.

 -  **`EmoteManager`:**